elizabrock/LinkedListCohortJuniper/README.md

   5. Make the test suite pass by implementing the SinglyLinkedList and SinglyLinkedListNode classes
     * Choose one test at a time to work on
     * Once the tests pass, you should refactor and clean up your code
-    * Do not use Arrays, Dictionaries, or any sort of Enumerablee
+    * Do not use Arrays, Dictionaries, or any sort of Enumerable
     * Do not copy code (from the internet or your peers)
   6. Push your implementation up to GitHub as you work on it.